SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 *nothing was borrowed**.
 What happened is that a credit--debt set of records was created.

-It is a relationship between three parties, not two.
+It is a relationship between **three parties**, not two.
 A customer of the bank (buyer) the bank, and a seller of goods (also a customer of some bank, usually, absent drug lords etc).

 1. Customer (a buyer) got credit (they can spend = asset, but have to repay = liability).
 2. Bank got a promise to repay (bank asset), but also a deposit (the seller of goods